 Teenage welterweight of the late 1950s, said to have a judo background, billed from Italy, and likened to a young Eddie Capelli.
 Reality wasn’t quite as exotic as the young Count was actually named Brian from Heanor in Derbyshire and another protege of Jack Taylor.

-John Elijah (John Elisha)
+John Elijah (Also known as John Elisha)

 One Biblical name wasn’t enough for the 17 stone Bearman from Walthamstow, who was known as both John Elijah and John Elisha.
 Big John turned professional in 1970, beating Bob Kirkwood at Folkestone, following an amateur career at the Sparta Wrestling Club, Shoreditch.